-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: January 12, 2012; Ruling No. 2012-3211; Agency: Virginia Department of Transportation; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: November 28, 2012; Ruling No. 2013-3488; Agency: Virginia Department of Transportation; Outcome: Grievant Not in Compliance.

-COMMONWEALTH of VIRGINIA Department of Employment Dispute Resolution COMPLIANCE RULING OF DIRECTOR In the matter of the Department of Transportation EDR Ruling No. 2012-3211 January 12, 2012 The Department of Transportation ("agency") has requested a compliance ruling related to the grievant's September 25, 2011 grievance.
+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Transportation EDR Ruling Number 2013-3488 November 28, 2012 The Virginia Department of Transportation ("agency") has requested a compliance ruling related to the grievant's July 3, 2012 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.
-FACTS On September 25, 2011, the grievant initiated a grievance with the agency.
-On October 15, 2011, the agency hand-delivered a first step response to the grievant.
-The agency asserts that the grievant did not respond.
-On October 28, 2011, the agency sent a letter of noncompliance to the grievant, indicating the agency had not received a response from the grievant.
-Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter, and indicated that the agency would seek permission to close the September 25, 2011 grievance if no response was received.
-Since more than five workdays have elapsed since the agency's notification to the grievant of her alleged noncompliance, and the grievant has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to be administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without this Department's (EDR's) involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from the EDR Director, 1 Grievance Procedure Manual § 6.3.
+FACTS On or about July 3, 2012, the grievant initiated a grievance with the agency.
+The agency held the second resolution step meeting with the grievant on August 28, 2012.
+On September 14, 2012, the agency mailed the second resolution step response to the grievant by certified mail.
+October 2, 2012, the agency mailed a letter of noncompliance to the grievant by certified mail, indicating the agency had not received a response from the grievant.
+Additionally, the agency requested a response from the grievant within five workdays upon receipt of the noncompliance letter.
+This mailing was claimed on October 4, 2012.
+Since more than five workdays have elapsed since the agency's notification to the grievant of her alleged noncompliance, and the grievant has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to 1 Grievance Procedure Manual § 6.3.

-2 See Id.
+2 See id.